Skip to main content

 POSSIBLE WORK ASSIGNMENTS

-The intern will work from the VU/CRS Partnership office at Villanova in developing advocacy resources, and as possible work with the CRS Regional Office for the Northeast and Mid-Atlantic in Media, PA; the CRS headquarters in Baltimore, MD; and the CRS Advocacy Office in Washington, DC
+The intern will work from the VU/CRS Partnership office at Villanova in developing advocacy resources and may work with the CRS Regional Office for the Northeast and Mid-Atlantic in Media, PA; as well as with the CRS Advocacy Office in Washington, DC.
+The intern will be required to attend the CRS National Conference in the Washington, DC area, likely held during June--exact dates TBA.

 CRS Partnership at Villanova Website